MicrosoftDocs/power-automate-docs/articles/faqs-process-mining-m365-personal-recommendations.md

 ## What is Process Mining’s Microsoft 365 personal recommendations?

-The Microsoft 365 recommendations are created from your own graph data.
+The Microsoft 365 recommendations are created from your own graph data&mdash;specifically, job role, sent emails, calendar invites, and files.
 The system understands from your use of Microsoft 365 tools opportunities for automation by using natural language to flow.
-The system surfaces these recommendations as natural language text, which surfaces within natural language to flow for flow creation.
+The system surfaces these recommendations as natural language text that surfaces within natural language to flow for flow creation.

 ## What can Process Mining’s Microsoft 365 personal recommendations do?

 The system is a recommendation engine that creates suggestions for automations.
-You can select these recommendations to create a cloud flow through natural language to flow.
+You can select these recommendations to create a cloud flow through cloud flow's natural language to flow capabilities.

 ## What is the system’s intended use?